USD ($)

 «How to Configure a Banner in Cisco ...

 Email has become an integral part of our daily lives, both for personal and professional communication.
-Whether you're sending a quick message to a friend or conducting business correspondence, email remains one of the most reliable and widely used communication tools on the internet.
+Email protocols are the backbone of email services as they work with email clients to ensure proper email communication over the internet.

+Email protocols work independently of devices and platforms.
 For example, someone using Gmail can easily send and receive emails from people using Outlook or Zoho.
-They can access their emails from a PC, laptop, or mobile phone.
+Also, they can access their emails from a PC, laptop, or mobile phone.
 This shows that emails work universally, no matter which email service or device you use.

 Online CCNA Training CourseJoin the CCNA Certification training.Explore course